 The grey-headed flying-fox, one of the largest bats in the world, was listed as a nationally Vulnerable species in 2001 after being nominated for the threatened status by Humane Society International.
 They cover a…

-Flying-foxes are threatened by habitat loss and fragmentation, and sadly they are actively targeted and killed when they are considered a threat to fruit trees or if their camps disturb local residents as they migrate through towns.
+Flying-foxes are remarkable and vital animals — they travel vast distances and disperse seeds as they go.
+But they are targeted and killed when they are considered a threat to fruit trees or if their camps disturb local residents as they migrate through towns.

 HSI has proudly secured legal protections for eight species of flying-foxes and bats but some species are still persecuted despite their threatened status—especially grey-headed and spectacled flying-foxes.

 Shooting flying-foxes is ineffective and has massive animal welfare issues.
 Many animals are wounded and die slowly, sometimes when carrying young.
 Safe netting is a simple and effective alternative to shooting.

 We have secured a phase out of crop-protection shooting licenses in New South Wales, leaving Queensland as the only state that will still permit the cruel and unnecessary shooting of flying-foxes.
 Please take action to help stop flying-fox shooting in Queensland.